10varun17/multi-agent-robotics-controllers/README.md

 Note:- For `desired_distances` dictionary, it's mandatory to have all the permutations of distances.
 For example, the distance between agents `i` and `j`, `d_ij` is equal to the distance between agents `j` an `i`, `d_ji`, but we need to provide the key value pairs for both distances.

 ### Client's launch file change
-In `multi-agent-robotics-controllers/ros2_multi_agent_ws/src/launch_multi_agent/launch/`, open the launch files for respective tasks and make the changes to the current node parameters and add new nodes as per the property of the new graph with `n` agents.
+In `multi-agent-robotics-controllers/ros2_multi_agent_ws/src/launch_multi_agent/launch/`, open the launch files for respective servers and make the changes to the current node parameters and add new nodes as per the property of the new graph with `n` agents.
 The parameters should be self-explanatory in the launch files.

 **⚠️ IMPORTANT:** After making the changes, start all the process again from the section **`Building the packages`.**